GuanceCloud/guance-docs/docs/en/integrations/aliyun_lindorm.md

 ### Verify

 1. In「Management / Crontab Config」check whether the automatic triggering configuration exists for the corresponding task,In addition, you can view task records and logs to check whether exceptions exist
-2. On the observation cloud platform, click 「Infrastructure / Custom」 to check whether asset information exists
+2. On the Guance platform, click 「Infrastructure / Custom」 to check whether asset information exists
-3. On the observation cloud platform, press 「Metrics」 to check whether monitoring data exists
+3. On the Guance platform, press 「Metrics」 to check whether monitoring data exists

 ## Metric  {#metric}
 Configure Ali Cloud - cloud monitoring.
-The default indicator set is as follows.
-You can collect more indicators by configuring them [Alibaba Cloud Monitor Metrics Details](https://cms.console.aliyun.com/metric-meta/acs_lindorm/lindorm){:target="_blank"}
+The default metric set is as follows.
+You can collect more metrics by configuring them [Alibaba Cloud Monitor Metrics Details](https://cms.console.aliyun.com/metric-meta/acs_lindorm/lindorm){:target="_blank"}

 | MetricName | MetricDescribe           | Dimensions | Statistics | Unit | MinPeriods |
 | ---- | :---:    | :----: | ------ | ------ | :----: |